trauck1/Bowling-Stats-SQL-Database/README.md

 Creates a csv file from a given SQl query

-**Database Schema**

-The system creates a games table with the following structure:

-ColumnTypeDescriptiongameIDintUnique identifier for each gamenamevarchar(255)Player namedatedateDate of the bowling sessionscoreintTotal game scorestrikesintNumber of strikes achievedstrikeOsintTotal strike opportunitiessparesintNumber of spares achievedspareOsintTotal spare opportunitiesurlvarchar(255)Source URL for the game data

 **Web Scraping Implementation**
 The web scraper uses BeautifulSoup to parse HTML content from SyncPassport bowling websites: